Skip to main content

 “After rounds of back and forth, shouting lyrics and Billboard chart numbers at each other, I came up with a better solution.

-‘Ok dad, how about this: We’ll listen to Stairway to Heaven and Hotel California back to back and each pick something good from both songs.’
+‘Ok, Dad, how about this: We’ll listen to Stairway to Heaven and Hotel California back to back and each pick something good from both songs.’

 As the opening guitar chords started, I was transported.
-Except it wasn’t the intro to Stairway to Heaven I know and loved—it was Hotel California!
-Soon, my head was bopping along to the drum kicks and I found myself singing at the top of my lungs.
+Except it wasn’t the intro to Stairway to Heaven, I know and loved—it was Hotel California!
+Soon, my head was bopping along to the drum kicks, and I found myself singing at the top of my lungs.

 ‘Welcome to the Hotel California!’
 We sang in unison.”

-A nice conclusion to this essay should address you or your partner’s new perspective.
+A nice conclusion to this essay should address your or your partner’s new perspective.
 Maybe you learned a lesson from how you handled disagreement.
 Or maybe you are looking forward to your next conversation where you can prove your point once again.

 Option 3

-In her November 2019 Ted Talk, “The Danger of a Single Story,” Chimamanda Ngozi Adichi warned viewers against assigning people a “single story” through assumptions about their nationality, appearance, or background.
+In her November 2019 TED Talk, “The Danger of a Single Story,” Chimamanda Ngozi Adichi warned viewers against assigning people a “single story” through assumptions about their nationality, appearance, or background.
 Discuss a time when someone defined you by a single story.
-What challenges did this present and how did you overcome them?
+What challenges did this present, and how did you overcome them?
 (400 words)

 This prompt option is similar to a “Diversity” prompt, but you aren’t limited to just discussing racial and ethnic diversity.
 Anyone who has been stereotyped or judged for something outside of their control before could write a compelling essay to answer this question.